 Yes, the entire Bible in 90 days… try this challenge!

-A little lighter than above, this will still bless you!
+A little lighter than the ones above, this will still bless you!

 Shortest to Longest – at your own pace